 There was nothing common about this Arizona Ironman training except maybe the training distances but that was it.

-Training began in September 2007, the time of year when all our team mates where shutting down from triathlon because the racing was over, and it was time to rest.
-For us it was time to begin the long winters journey to be springtime ready, for the Ironman.
+Training began in September 2007, the time of year when all our teammates were shutting down from triathlon because the racing was over and it was time to rest.
+For us it was time to begin the long winter’s journey to be springtime ready for the Ironman.